 - The level of control that can be exercised by the network owner over it’s users determines the “trustworthiness” level that is returned for a given network.
 Networks with public users are assigned a lower level, while networks with administrative close control over their users and systems can be assigned a higher level.

 - Single IP addresses (IPv4 /32 and IPv6 /128) are added by default.
 Address ranges are generally not accepted.

 - Networks are assigned to the best matching category in order to allow users of dnswl.org to selectively whitelist certain categories.

 - Network ranges which are part of a DNSWL Id claimed by a Self Service user can get a higher trust level due to the ability to contact a person in case of issues.

 The fact that an IP address is listed on some blocklist is not sufficient justification for a listing at dnswl.org.
 On the contrary, IP addresses currently and/or repeatedly listed on blocklists will usually be denied.
 Exceptions are possible if reasonable justification can be provided.
 Misconfigurations (open relays etc) are not considered reasonable justification.

 The goal of dnswl.org is to avoid false positives.
 In order to achieve this goal, users of dnswl.org data accept the occasional spam or other form of abuse coming from a whitelisted network.

-However, a listing in dnswl.org is no “get out of jail” card.
-Continued abuse with no reasonable action will get a network removed from dnswl.org.
+However, a listing in dnswl.org is no “get out of jail for free” card.
+Continued abuse with no reasonable action will get a network removed from dnswl.org, or will result in significantly reduced trust levels.
 The following criteria and escalations will be applied where reasonable:

-- Considerable number of reports in the news.admin.net-abuse.sightings newsgroup or other public sources.
+- Considerable number of reports in public sources.